-- 1 To save all parts in a particular PCB design as a new library use EXPLIB.
-This is very useful particularly when you use my PROTO starting library method. - 2 Use named nets wherever possible to clean up the PCB layout view and ease confusion when doing layouts - 3 To change a component from one side of the board to another use 'Mirror' (not exactly obvious ...) you will see the component and associated tracking change colour to suit. - 4 To change sides when tracking the PCB press and hold the Space Bar while clicking with the mouse where you want a Via to be.
+- To save all parts in a particular PCB design as a new library use EXPLIB script while in Schematic mode.
+This is very useful.
+Not confirmed but I think this would allow a schematic to be created of all the parts you prefer to use just blobbed onto a single sheet with no interconnects and then use EXPLIB to create a 'My\preferred\comps' library. - 2 Use named nets wherever possible to clean up the PCB layout view and ease confusion when doing layouts - To change a component from one side of the board to another use 'Mirror' (not exactly obvious ...) you will see the component and associated tracking change colour to suit. - To change sides when tracking the PCB press and hold the Space Bar while clicking with the mouse where you want a Via to be.
 I find I have to do this a couple of times to convince myself it has happened.
-Confirmation will be a change of tracking colour. - 5 Keep the Errors window always viewable to identify tracking errors.
+Confirmation will be a change of tracking colour. - Keep the Errors window always viewable to identify tracking errors.
 What looks like a good termination to a pad might not be in practice and will leave an Airwire.
-The 'ping' sound you get on making a connection is useful but can get irritating for others nearby ... - 6 Vias with the default settings I find are too small to allow a wire link when prototyping on a milled PCB using FlatCAM.
-A global change can enlarge this. - 7 When placing pads for items like connectors, the physical pin sizes might not match the drill hole in the pad.
+The 'ping' sound you get on making a connection is useful but can get irritating for others nearby ... - Vias with the default settings I find are too small to allow a wire link when prototyping on a milled PCB using FlatCAM.
+A global change can enlarge this. - When placing pads for items like connectors, the physical pin sizes might not match the drill hole in the pad.
 I use the elongated pad style for most connectors.
 If you change the drill hole size the pad appears to enlarge or shrink to match the new drill chosen.
-Note that the weird imperial drill sizes listed for choice are actually conversions from standard metric sizes. - 8 The PCB layout screen can be confusing.
+Note that the weird imperial drill sizes listed for choice are actually conversions from standard metric sizes. - The PCB layout screen can be confusing.
 The zoom out menus do not seem to anchor where you put them or stay minimised from action to action.
 I try to minimise as much as possible and let the Inspector submenu float and minimise it in width and height down to the Locked tick box.
 This is how I try to keep it with minimum confusion.
 On the left hand side I only have Errors and the Selection Filter.
 This will have Types and Layers showing where all or distinct selections can be made.